ray-project/ray/doc/source/data/key-concepts.rst

 Resource Allocation Model
 -------------------------

-Unlike other libraries in Ray's ML ecosystem, such as Tune and Train, Datasets does not natively use placement groups to allocate resources for Datasets workloads (tasks and actor pools).
-Instead, Datasets makes plain CPU/GPU resource requests to the cluster, and in order to not compete with Tune/Train for resources within those library's placement groups, Datasets **escapes placement groups by default**.
-Any Datasets tasks launched from within a placement group will be executed outside of that placement group by default.
+Unlike libraries like Tune and Train, Datasets does not use placement groups to allocate resources for execution (its tasks and actor pools).
+Instead, Datasets makes plain CPU/GPU resource requests to the cluster, *ignoring placement groups by default*.
 This can be thought of as Datasets requesting resources from the margins of the cluster, outside of those ML library placement groups.

-Although this is the default behavior, you can force all Datasets workloads to be scheduled within a placement group by specifying a placement group as the global scheduling strategy for all Datasets tasks/actors, using the global :class:`DatasetContext <ray.data.DatasetContext>`.
+To avoid hangs or CPU starvation of Datasets when used with Tune or Train, you can exclude a fraction of CPUs from placement group scheduling, using the ``_max_cpu_fraction_per_node`` placement group option (Experimental).

 Example: Datasets in Tune
 =========================